-Bonding is the application of a tooth-colored composite resin (plastic) to repair a decayed, chipped, fractured or discolored tooth.
-Unlike veneers, which are manufactured in a laboratory and require a customized mold to achieve a proper fit, bonding can be done in a single visit.
+Bonding is the application of a tooth-coloured composite resin (plastic) to repair a decayed, chipped, fractured or discoloured tooth.
+Unlike veneers, which are manufactured in a laboratory, bonding can be done in a single visit.
 The procedure is called bonding because of the material bonds to the tooth.

 What is composite bonding?

 As the name suggests, composite bonding in the use of composite material that is then bonded to teeth in order to reshape, rebuild, or fill damaged teeth.
 It is an very simple cosmetic procedure, but it also has a huge amount of potential for different kinds of repairs.
 By bonding composite materials to the teeth, dentists are able to shape certain teeth to their original appearance – including matching the colour to your existing teeth.

 The treatment itself is very simple, and it can normally be done in just one simple appointment with your dentist.
 It requires your dentist to first match the colour of the composite resin with the rest of your teeth.
 This will ensure that the smile will be consistent and look as natural as possible.

 The surface of the tooth will then be roughened and coated with a bonding agent, on which the resin will adhere to.
 The resin will then be placed onto the area required and moulded into the correct shape.
 The last touches will consist of curing the composite resin and refining the tooth further.

 What makes composite bonding such a requested treatment for many patients is its effectiveness for resolving a variety of cosmetic dental issues.
 There are alternatives out there, such as veneers and crowns, but composite bonding can benefit patients because it is a much simpler and much more cost-effective solution to those other treatments.